Meghashree-V/RepoBrief/README.md

 ---

 ### 4. Ask Questions about Your Codebase
 Use the AI-powered Q&A feature to ask questions about your codebase.
-RepoBrief highlights relevant code and answers in context.
+RepoBrief highlights relevant code and answers in context using Gemini AI.

 ![AI Q&A](https://github.com/user-attachments/assets/268a524c-6faa-4591-b953-8aa29a3c71fc)
 ![Response](https://github.com/user-attachments/assets/bbf4f0e1-ea3f-42b1-b6c1-0a0e5014a525)